-Good Status Conditional Status The registrar has displayed satisfactory progress to date The registrar has not displayed satisfactory progress to and is considered suitable to continue their date however candidature may be continued provided candidature. recommended remedial action is undertaken.
-As a result of your review of progress with the registra ar, please ident ify, and detail briefly, the areas where the registrar will requir re more focused work in the next t 6 months to a chieve the required specialist standard.
+The registrar has displayed satisfactory progress to date and is considered suitable to continue their date however candidature may be continued provided recommended remedial action is undertaken.
+As a result of your review of progress with the registrar, please identify, and detail briefly, the areas where the registrar will required.
+Good Status Conditional Status candidature. recommended remedial action is undertaken.
+The registrar has displayed satisfactory progress to date The registrar has not displayed satisfactory progress to and is considered suitable to continue their date however candidature may be continued provided As a result of your review of progress with the registrar, please identify, and detail briefly, the areas where the registrar will require candidature. recommended remedial action is undertaken.
+The second street of the region of the regio As a result of your review of progress with the registra r, please ident ify, and detail briefly, the areas where the registrar will requi ire more focused work in the next 6 months to achieve the required specialist standard. focused work in the next 6 months to a chieve the required specialist standard.

-Element 2.
-Participation in professional educa ation Conditional Status The registrar has displayed satisfactory progress to date The registrar has not displayed satisfactory progress to and is considered suitable to continue their date however candidature may be continued provided candidature. recommended remedial action is undertaken.
-As a result of your review of progress with the registrar, please identify, and detail briefly, the areas where the registrar will require more focused work in the next 6 months to achieve the required specialist standard.
+Good Status Conditional Status he registrar has displayed satisfactory progress to date The registrar has not displayed satisfactory progress to nd is considered suitable to continue their date however candidature may be continued provided andidature. recommended remedial action is undertaken.
+As a result of your review of progress with the registra ar, please ident ify, and detail briefly, the areas where the registrar will requi re more focused work in the next 6 months to a chieve the required specialist standard.
+Tocused Work III the heat . ootiis to u omere are required specialist standard.